 I’ve parted astride, equal behalves, on devil and light.
 Perhaps, in such an upside-down world, I am the drunk and drugged prophet.
 But no, in my fantasy or his, I have more in common with the neighborhood bum.
 I’m no prophet, no savior.
 Nothing even remotely close.
 One could argue I’m an artist trying to save myself and barely doing that at best.
 That’s as much as one could say, I suppose.
 Beyond that, nothing.
 I am just here.
 And yes, something extraordinary has already happened in my life.
 Something big.
 And that something was you.

 by LORIN DREXLER

 L e o n a r d o d a V i n c i

 (15 April, 1452 — 2 May, 1519)

-was an Italian Renaissance polymath whose areas of interest included invention, painting, sculpting, architecture, science, music, mathematics, engineering, literature, anatomy, geology, astronomy, botany, writing, history, and cartography.
-He has been variously called the father of palaeontology, ichnology, and architecture, and is widely considered one of the greatest painters of all time.
+Leonardo da Vinci was an Italian Renaissance polymath whose areas of interest included invention, painting, sculpting, architecture, science, music, mathematics, engineering, literature, anatomy, geology, astronomy, botany, writing, history, and cartography.
+He has been called the father of paleontology, ichnology, and architecture and is widely considered one of the greatest painters ever.
 Sometimes credited with the inventions of the parachute, helicopter, and tank, he epitomized the Renaissance humanist ideal.

 What is Gen Society?